andreasabel/inCode/entry/introducing-the-backprop-library.md

 To mitigate this issue, the library exports some convenient tuples-with-Num-instances in `Numeric.Backprop.Tuple`.
-If you are writing an application, you can use the orphan instances in *[NumInstances](https://hackage.haskell.org/package/NumInstances)*.
+If you are writing an application, you can consider also using the orphan instances in *[NumInstances](https://hackage.haskell.org/package/NumInstances)*.

 ### Lifting your own functions